 Tell your MP to prioritise trade with the EU

 The UK faces a critical moment as we prepare for the 2026 review of Boris Johnson’s Brexit deal.
-A new poll by YouGov reveals that nearly twice as many voters believe the UK should prioritise improving trade with the EU (44%) over the USA (19%).
-The findings are clear: the public trusts the EU mo...
+A new megapoll by YouGov for Best for Britain reveals that every constituency in Great Britain thinks the UK Government should prioritise trade with the EU over the USA and other countries.
+Twice as m...

 General Product Safety Regulation (GPSR)